degitaccount/Team1_Project/README.md

 **INSERT DATABASE DESCRIPTION**

+***NOTES FROM TEAM MEETING: Komal and Adam, -extract data from jupyter notebook to postgress SQL and do queries***

 ***RUBRIC: Team members present a provisional database that stands in for the final database and accomplishes the following:***

 * Sample data that mimics the expected final database structure or schema
 * Draft machine learning module is connected to the provisional database